-With well over 400 million users on LinkedIn, the site has become the number one site where recruiters (both independent and corporate) go to source talent for open positions.
+With well over 400 million users on LinkedIn, the site has become the number one site where recruiters (both independent and corporate) go-to source talent for open positions.
 Just having a LinkedIn account won’t help if you’ve not fully developed your profile.
 While your resume should be the major source for your LinkedIn profile content, it should not be just a “cut and paste” of your resume.

-While the vast number of LinkedIn users further validates the site as the “go to” source for recruiting, it also complicates the age old job search problem of “getting noticed”.
+While the vast number of LinkedIn users further validates the site as the “go-to” source for recruiting, it also complicates the age-old job search problem of “getting noticed”.
 The “noise” of 400 million users can be overwhelming and just adding stuff to your profile will not (necessarily) get you noticed.
 Adding the wrong stuff to your LinkedIn profile can be just as bad as not having a LinkedIn profile at all.

 Hiring managers do not want to know how you helped “Save the Whales” (a very noble cause, but not for your LinkedIn Profile unless you are hoping to get a job at Sea World).
-Nor should your profile just be a regurgitation of every accomplishment you’ve every achieved.
+Nor should your profile just be a regurgitation of every accomplishment you’ve ever achieved.
 Your profile should reflect accomplishments and skills that appeal to hiring managers.
 Think of it this way, if you were hiring your replacement, what would you want to see in their profile?
-These resources are worth a look.
+This resource is worth a look.

-Who’s Viewed Your Profile – If the answer is “no one”, then I’m thinking this is a pretty good indication your profile needs a rewrite.
+If the answer is “no one”, then I’m thinking this is a pretty good indication your profile needs a rewrite.
 But besides the advice given above, there could be something fundamentally wrong with your profile if you are not getting any “hits” or they are very low.
-First thing you should do is click the “Who’s viewed your profile” link on the right hand side of the page.
+The first thing you should do is click the “Who’s viewed your profile” link.
 Some great stats here.
-The middle of the page shows the most recent viewers and the right hand side of the page shows a neat graph of your profile views over the last few weeks/months.
+The middle of the page shows the most recent viewers and the right-hand side of the page shows a neat graph of your profile views over the last few weeks/months.
 Directly below this is the “How many times you appeared in LinkedIn Search” stat along with the weekly change (increase or decrease).
 Once you tweak your profile, you will want to keep an eye on this stat to see how effective your changes have been.

-LinkedIn is Not Facebook – Having thousands of people in your LinkedIn network is not necessarily a good thing.
+Having thousands of people in your LinkedIn network is not necessarily a good thing.
 You should only accept a link request if you actually know the person (business first, family probably not).
 I get lots of requests from people I’ve never heard of.
 Many of these requests are so they will have access to the links in my network.
 While having a large network is a good thing, it only helps if the links are valid and can help in your career.
 Should I accept LinkedIn invitations from people I don’t know?

-Recommendationless – Not a typo, I wish I can say that I’ve just made a new word, but it’s been used before.
+Not a typo, I wish I can say that I’ve just made a new word, but it’s been used before.
 Anyway, recommendations are a must on LinkedIn (not to be confused with Endorsements – a topic for another day!).
 How many recommendations is “enough” and what’s the best way to get more?